helmecke/epubedit.nvim/README.md

 - `:EpubEditOpen [path]` – Unpack an EPUB into a workspace.
 - `:EpubEditSave [path]` – Repack the active workspace.
 Optional `path` writes to a different location; otherwise the original file is replaced (with confirmation by default).
+- `:EpubEditClose` – Abandon the current workspace without saving, clean up the temp directory, and restore the previous working directory.

 ### Health Check